chisumo2016/renting-office-app/reservation.md

 [ x ] Validation

-[X] Mark as pending when critical attributed are updated and notify admin
+[X] Mark as pending when critical attributed are updated and notify admin(create notification classphp artisan make:notification OfficePendingApproval
+)

 ## Create Office Endpoint
  [] Notify admin on new Office